QuantifiedSelfless/quantifiedSelf/README.md

 We use a mixture of a JS front-end app using React and a Python Tornado back-end.

-Please ensure pip is installed do:
+Please ensure pip is installed, then do:

 `pip install requirements.txt` to get all python dependencies